New Jersey National Guard Tuition Program

 Review and complete the Checklist Registration Package

 This registration package contains the NJNGTP policy in a summarized "checklist" format.
 Since NJ Guard students are unable to register online, this package must be submitted for each registration, along with a copy of your Commander's Certificate of Eligibility.
-The Veteran's Benefit Information Sheet (VBIS) is optional, and is only necessary if you wish to use your VA benefits in conjunction with your waiver.

 Submit completed registration package